 - Interest rate risk is the potential negative deviation from the expected value of a financial instrument or portfolio due to changes in the level or in the volatility of interest rates.
 The value of interest bearing positions will decrease when market interest rates increase and vice-versa, unless the position contains inherent protection against such decrease, such as a variable or floating interest rate mechanism.
-The KBC Bank Group estimates that, as at 31 December 2021, an increase of market interest rates by 10 basis points would lead to a decrease of the value of the KBC Bank Group's total portfolio by EUR 69 million. - Credit spread risk is the risk due to changes in the level or in the volatility of credit spreads.
+The KBC Bank Group estimates that, as at 31 December 2022, an increase of market interest rates by 10 basis points would lead to a decrease of the value of the KBC Bank Group's total portfolio by EUR 36 million. - Credit spread risk is the risk due to changes in the level or in the volatility of credit spreads.
 The value of the KBC Bank Group's positions will decrease when credit spread increases, and vice versa.
 This is mainly relevant for the KBC Bank Group's portfolio of sovereign and non-sovereign bonds.
-As at 31 December 2021, the total carrying value (i.e. the amount at which an asset or liability is recognised in the KBC Bank Group's accounts) of the KBC Bank Group's sovereign and non-sovereign bond portfolio combined was EUR 47 billion.
-The KBC Bank Group estimates that an increase in credit spread of 100 basis points across the entire curve would lead to a theoretical negative economic impact of EUR 2 billion on the value of both portfolios combined. - Equity risk is the risk due to changes in the level or in the volatility of equity prices.
-The total value of the KBC Bank Group's equity portfolio as at 31 December 2021 was EUR 0.26 billion.
-The KBC Bank Group estimates that a 25% drop in equity prices would have a negative impact of EUR 64 million on the value of this portfolio.
+As at 31 December 2022, the total carrying value (i.e. the amount at which an asset or liability is recognised in the KBC Bank Group's accounts) of the KBC Bank Group's sovereign and non-sovereign bond portfolio combined was EUR 50 billion.
+The KBC Bank Group estimates that an increase in credit spread of 100 basis points across the entire curve would lead to a theoretical negative economic impact of EUR 1.9 billion on the value of both portfolios combined. - Equity risk is the risk due to changes in the level or in the volatility of equity prices.
+The total value of the KBC Bank Group's equity portfolio as at 31 December 2022 was EUR 0.22 billion.
+The KBC Bank Group estimates that a 25% drop in equity prices would have a negative impact of EUR 55 million on the value of this portfolio.

-More information regarding market risks in non-trading activities generally, and interest rate risk, credit spread risk and equity risk specifically, can be found on pages 58 and following of KBC Bank's 2021 Annual Report.
-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 56 of KBC Bank's 2021 Annual Report.
-KBC Bank's 2021 Annual Report is incorporated by reference into this Base Prospectus as set out in the section entitled "DOCUMENTS INCORPORATED BY REFERENCE".
+More information regarding market risks in non-trading activities generally, and interest rate risk, credit spread risk and equity risk specifically, can be found on pages 58 and following of KBC Bank's 2022 Annual Report.
+More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 56 of KBC Bank's 2022 Annual Report.
+KBC Bank's 2022 Annual Report is incorporated by reference into this Base Prospectus as set out in the Section "DOCUMENTS INCORPORATED BY REFERENCE" on page 161 and following of this Base Prospectus.